Falconry: Owls (Strigidae)

-Booted eagles (Aquila)
+Large eagles (Aquila)

-The Aquila (all have "booted" or feathered tarsi) genus has a nearly worldwide distribution.
-The more powerful types are used in falconry; for example golden eagles have reportedly been used to hunt wolves in Kazakhstan, and are now most widely used by the Altaic Kazakh eagle hunters in the western Mongolian province of Bayan-Ölgii to hunt foxes, and other large prey, as they are in neighbouring Kyrgyzstan.
+The genus Aquila (all have "booted" or feathered tarsi) has a nearly worldwide distribution.
+The more powerful types are used in falconry; for example golden eagles (A. chrysaetos) have reportedly been used to hunt wolves in Kazakhstan, and are now most widely used by the Altaic Kazakh eagle hunters in the western Mongolian province of Bayan-Ölgii to hunt foxes, and other large prey, as they are in neighbouring Kyrgyzstan.
 Most are primarily ground-oriented, but occasionally take birds.
 Eagles are not used as widely in falconry as other birds of prey, due to the lack of versatility in the larger species (they primarily hunt over large, open ground), the greater potential danger to other people if hunted in a widely populated area, and the difficulty of training and managing an eagle.
 A little over 300 active falconers are using eagles in Central Asia, with 250 in western Mongolia, 50 in Kazakhstan, and smaller numbers in Kyrgyzstan and western China.

-Sea eagles (Haliaëtus)
+Sea eagles (Haliaeetus)

-Most species of genus Haliaëtus catch and eat fish, some almost exclusively, but in countries where they are not protected, some have been effectively used in hunting for ground quarry.
+Most species in the genus Haliaeetus catch and eat fish, some almost exclusively, but in countries where they are not protected, some have been effectively used in hunting for ground quarry.
+Bald eagles (H. leucocephalus) have been tried by law enforcement agencies in the Netherlands and elsewhere for catching illegal drones, though the experiment was not successful outside of trials, as the eagles were easily distracted.